mliu2023/3Dscope-IRT/README.md

 main.cpp is the latest version which automates many processes such as writing to an excel file.

+To track cells in three dimensions, we use a 3D microscope and calculate the radii of the airy disks formed by diffraction patterns.
 <img src = "airydisk.png">